jesimone57/python-cheat-sheet/README.md

 ### Python 2 and 3 are incompatible
 <pre>
 print ("hello") # python 2 or 3
+print "hello"   # only python 2.
+Error in Python 3
 </pre>

 ###  Checking The Python Version